What is Information Risk Management?

 Risks are the potential damages your company may incur when the worst happens, including financial loss, disruption of operations, or a hit to your brand’s reputation.
 Stories of data breaches caused by any number of threats or vulnerabilities are in the news almost daily.

-According to Varonis, an average of 7 million data records are compromised around the world each day.
+Varonis says an average of 7 million data records are compromised worldwide daily.

 The Ponemon Institute reports: